reload/harvestdata/readme.md

 HarvestData is a console application which fetches data Harvest and stores it in a file in a format prepared for [Custom Widgets](http://support.geckoboard.com/forums/207979-geckoboard-api) in [Geckoboard](http://geckoboard.com).

-HarvestData currently supports the time tracking system [Harvest](http://harvestapp.com).
+HarvestData currently supports the time tracking system [Harvest](http://harvestapp.com), and, hence the name, it will probably stay that way :-)

+HarvestData has been developed by [Reload](http://reload.dk) and the source code can be found on [GitHub](https://github.com/reload/harvestdata).

 ## Installation